 Remember, you are not alone.
 Millions of people are in similar situations.
 Substance abuse disorders do not discriminate.
 In fact, they can affect anyone, regardless of age, race, or social status.
 You are not responsible for your loved one’s disorder, but you can offer support and understanding.
 With time, patience, and love, your loved one can get the help he needs to overcome his disorder.

 A Less Confrontational Approach

-If you can’t get through to your friend, consider leaving educational materials about alcoholism programs where he or she will find them.
+If you can’t get through to your friend, consider leaving educational materials about alcoholism programs where they will find them.
 You can often find free pamphlets and brochures at your doctor’s office or through Alcoholics Anonymous.
 Presenting information about a luxurious, amenity-rich rehab center might inspire your loved one to look into treatment.

-Don’t bring up the topic when your loved one is intoxicated.
+- Bringing up the topic of addiction or treatment when the individual is intoxicated.
 They’ll be more receptive when they’re sober.

-If someone you love is involved in a life-threatening circumstance, the best thing you can do is bring them to a hospital.
-In a non-emergency situation, you have more time to encourage them to go to rehab for alcoholic problems.
+- If someone you love is involved in a life-threatening circumstance, the best thing you can do is bring them to a hospital.
+In a non-emergency situation, you have more time to encourage them to rehab for alcoholic problems.

 Our addiction therapy services include:

 - Group therapy program